 - Suggest administrative benefits.
 Stipends are easier to change than an entire benefits package.

-If you need additional information related to stipends, you can visit the Benefits and Financial Planning and Budgeting sections of the Employment Readiness lifecycle stage of MySECO or speak with a career coach at 800-342-9647.
+If you need more information about stipends, you can visit the Benefits and Financial Planning and Budgeting sections of the Employment Readiness lifecycle stage of MySECO or speak with a SECO career coach by calling Military OneSource at 800-342-9647.
+For additional guidance, use the Live Chat feature on the MySECO website.